kieran-lawrence/quill/README.md

 # 🪶 Quill 🪶

-Quill is a full stack real-time chat application I am building.\
+Quill is a full stack real-time chat application I have built for fun and to further my TypeScript abilities.\
 The backend is running NestJS with TypeORM for the database.
-It has all the basic stuff working like real time messages, personalisation, group and private messaging\
+It has all the essential stuff working like real time messages, personalisation, group and private messaging.\

-I've still got to finish off the front end, add all the cool functionality you would expect from a chat app like Slack or Discord before this is done.
+The base application is done, and you can clone this repo and get it running locally by following the below instructions.
+I have some stretch goals I hope to be able to implement in the future as I get time outside of work which are:

+-   Audio/Video calling using WebRTC (no libraries)
+-   Refactor the friend system so you can actually send a 'request' to become friends, and not just automatically add a friend 😆
+-   Support advanced text features like hyperlinks and previews when sending this type of content
+-   Add support for GIFs in messaging as well as reacting to messages
+-   Notifications (unread messages, friend requests etc)

 <figure>
   <img src="https://preview.redd.it/pleasestop-v0-txr7gptyv1ad1.jpeg?width=1080&crop=smart&auto=webp&s=abbfa10a91eb5c9d099c3128320fa150e7c4078c" alt="Big Plans." style="width:50%">
   <figcaption>> me thinking about all the things I want to do in this project </figcaption>
 </figure>

-## If you want to have a play in its current state, read on for instructions
+## Project Configuration

 There are a few pre-requisites you will need before starting in order for the project to build successfully: